 Compared to the eclectic architecture of the parliamentary building itself, the new volume is more abstract and rotund in nature; of lesser height than the treetops in the park.

 The building serves as a controlled access point for visitors and provides information regarding the parliament’s functions and activities.
-By crossing the square and passing through a security checkpoint, visitors can access the centre of building, a spacious foyer three stories high with overhead light.
+By crossing the square and passing through a security checkpoint, visitors can access the centre of building, a three-story-high, spacious foyer, with overhead light.
 A wide staircase leads to the lower floor and the tunnel connecting the visitors’ centre to the Reichstag.

 The rest of the building – not directly dedicated to its main function of providing secure visitor access to the Reichstag – consists of areas with information about the Reichstag; with video projection rooms and a meeting and communication forum, in addition to bathrooms, coat checks, and technical rooms.